juangamella/ges/README.md

 **You should NOT use this implementation if:**

-- You dont care about a large dependency stack,
+- you dont care about a large dependency stack,
 - you have no interest in modifying GES itself, or
-- you care about speed; the `pcalg` implementation is highly optimized and is **very** fast.
+- you care about speed, as the `pcalg` implementation is highly optimized and is **very** fast.

 ## Running the algorithm